dotherightthing/wpdtrt-weather/README.md

 See *Setup*, above.

-Test that PHPUnit was installed successfully:
+Test that WP-CLI was installed successfully:

 ```
 $ wp --info